- Agricultural Engineer

-Agriculture engineering is a discipline of engineering which combines mechanical, civil, electrical, and chemical engineering principles with agricultural principles.
-Agricultural engineering is concerned with the engineering of agricultural production and processing.
+Agriculture engineering is a discipline of engineering which combines mechanical, civil, electrical and chemical engineering principles with agricultural principles.
+Agricultural engineers are biological engineers involved in agricultural production and processing.
 Agricultural engineering is the study of designing equipment and developing various eco-friendly methods to improve the productivity of crops with the help of advanced technologies.

 Quick Facts for Agricultural Engineer

 Agriculture engineering also known as Agri engineering is a profession that is suitable for all gender types as the activities and the tasks required to do in this profession can be carried out by anyone.
 Any individual planning to make a career as agricultural engineer regardless of gender can pursue agricultural engineering.

 Any special needs

 Career as agricultural engineer is not suitable for candidates with special needs as it requires the person to travel from one location to the other in order to gather samples and test them in laboratories.